avnet-iotconnect/iotc-azurertos-sdk/README.md

 * Download the project files from Releases pages in this repo.
 * Alternatively, you can directly clone this repo.
 After cloning, execute [setup-project.sh](scripts/setup-project.sh]).
 On Windows, you will need bash installed with MSYS2 or similar.
+Alternatively, install a Linux distribution through the Windows Store and run it via.
+Windows Subsystem for Linux.
 * For STM32L4:
   * Download and install STM32CubeIDE
   * File->Open Projects form File System, navigate to one of the samples, and select all projects in the list.